Serbonian Bog: Philosophy & Political Science

 Edmund Burke used it in his Reflections on the Revolution in France (1790):

 "The whole of the power obtained by this revolution will settle in the towns among the burghers and the monied directors who lead them. ...
 Here end all the deceitful dreams and visions of the equality and rights of men.
 In 'the Serbonian bog' of this base oligarchy they are all absorbed, sunk, and lost for ever."

+Daniel Webster used it in his speech, "The union not a compact" on the force bill, in the United States Senate, February 16th, 1833 (in reply to John C. Calhoun) and Jackson's proclamation to South Carolina, in 1833:

+"He is like a strong man struggling in a morass-- every effort to extricate himself only sinks him deeper and deeper.
+And I fear the resemblance may be carried still further; I feat that no friend can safely come to his relief, that no one can approach near enough to hold out a helping hand, without danger of going down himself also, into the bottomless depths of this Serbonian bog."

 Economics

 Milton's description was quoted as the epigraph to the chapter "Markets with non-convex preferences and production" presenting "Quasi-equilibria in markets with non-convex preferences" by Ross Starr in the textbook General Competitive Analysis by Kenneth J. Arrow and Frank H. Hahn.